EEN421/EEN421.github.io/_posts/End-of-Life-Report-GraphAPI-Example.md

 <br/>
 <br/>

-# Why Graph + Advanced Hunting is the right path
+# ✅ Why Graph + Advanced Hunting is the Way

 * Microsoft’s **Advanced Hunting** via Graph is the modern, cross-workload way to query **Defender XDR** data (devices, identities, email, apps).
 The **`runHuntingQuery`** endpoint is the supported way to execute your KQL programmatically and get structured results you can transform or report on—exactly what your CSV export is doing.